npersonn/integrate-polarsteps/README.txt

 directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Obtain User (and Trip Id) from Polarsteps.com and add it to the plugins settings (see FAQs)
-1. Install & Actviate Cronjob Plugin e.g. `Cronjob Scheduler`
+1. If WP-Cron is not activated. install & actviate Cronjob Plugin e.g. `Cronjob Scheduler`
 1. Schedule the action `polarsteps_update_steps` whenever needed e.g. hourly
 1. Add the widget on your page to see the last location ("Step") on your page